waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
-*   **Verified Mechanics:**
+*   **Verified Mechanics (Updated):**
     1.  **Direct Interaction:** Pressing 'A' on the Farfetch'd causes it to teleport away and reset the puzzle.
-    2.  **Twig Interaction Logic:**
+    2.  **Turning Mechanism:** The player's movement onto a tile adjacent to the Farfetch'd is the primary mechanism that causes it to turn.
+The exact turning logic is still being determined.
-        *   **Twig 1 at (22, 30):** Stepping on this makes the Farfetch'd disappear if it's on the map.
+    3.  **Twig Function:** The twigs likely serve a different purpose, such as making the Farfetch'd appear or disappear, rather than turning it.
-        *   **Twig 2 at (29, 30):** Stepping on this has an inconsistent effect on the Farfetch'd's orientation.
-It does not reliably make it face left.
+        *   **Twig 1 at (22, 30):** Stepping on this makes the Farfetch'd disappear.
-    3.  **Turning:** The turning logic is not simply facing the player.
-It seems to be related to the player's approach vector to an adjacent tile.
-This is still inconsistent and needs more rigorous testing.
+        *   **Twig 2 at (29, 30):** Stepping on this seems to make the Farfetch'd appear at (28, 31).
     4.  **Reset Conditions:** Wild battles, leaving the area, or direct interaction resets the puzzle.
 *   **Alternative Hypotheses to Test:**
     1. The order the twigs are stepped on matters, independent of the Farfetch'd's position.